NeoManD10/NeoManD10/README.md

   # Hi, I'm Manuel Dios 👋

-I2m student of Civil Engineering in Computing.
+I'm student of Civil Engineering in Computing.
 I like linux.

 ## Lenguages and Tools 🛠